djradon/public-notes/vs.dolce-vs-ufo-vs-gfo-vs-sumo.md

 ### BFO

-- github version hasn't been touched since 2009, but BFO2020
+- github version hasn't been touched since 2009, but BFO2020 (with ugly IRIs)

 #### BFO2020